Registration: Please refer to NAACL 2025 registration website

 09:00 AM |

-Keynote Talk 1: Marinka Zitnik TBD [Slides] [Abstract] [Speaker Bio]
+Keynote Talk 1: Marinka Zitnik TxAgent: An AI Agent for Therapeutic Reasoning Across a Universe of Tools [Abstract] [Speaker Bio]

 |